 Set Running Snap Modes

 Running snaps are frequently-used snaps that are constantly enabled ("running"), so that you do not have to initiate a specific snap command each time you need one.
 You can, however, specify which of the running snap modes you want to be active at any time.
+Sets enable you to store a set of snap mode options by user.

 Note: If multiple snap modes are active, and you pick a point in a graphic view that satisfies multiple snaps, the snap closest to the center of the pick aperture prevails.